Trust PROCOM For Audit Ready DOT Compliance Support

 Who is required to get DOT drug tests?

-- Federal Aviation Administration: Flight crews, flight attendants, aircraft dispatchers, ground security coordinators, etc.
+- Federal Aviation Administration: Flight crews, dispatchers, etc.

-- U.S. Coast Guard: Crew members operating a commercial vessel.
+- U.S. Coast Guard: Crew members on commercial vessels.

-- Pipeline and Hazardous Materials Safety Administration: Operations, maintenance, and emergency response workers (Includes dispatch operators)
+- Pipeline and Hazardous Materials Safety Administration: Operations, emergency response, and dispatch workers.

-- Federal Transit Administration: Vehicle operators, controllers, mechanics, and armed security
+- Federal Transit Administration: Vehicle operators, mechanics, and security.

 When are safety-sensitive employees required to get DOT drug tests?

-DOT drug tests are required in the following situations:
+DOT drug and alcohol testing is required in the following circumstances:

-- Return-to-Duty Testing: Required after a violation of drug and alcohol rules and after consulting with a Substance Abuse Professional (SAP).
-You must have a negative result before returning to any DOT job function.
-These tests must be conducted under direct observation.
+Return-to-Duty Testing: Required after a violation of DOT drug or alcohol rules and consultation with a Substance Abuse Professional (SAP).

 What happens in the event of a positive DOT drug and alcohol test?